 About the HSBC Trade Forecast – Modelled by Oxford Economics

-Oxford Economics has tailored a unique service for HSBC which forecasts bilateral trade in goods, based on HSBC’s own analysis and forecasts of the world economy.
+Oxford Economics has tailored a unique service for HSBC which forecasts bilateral trade in goods and services, based on HSBC’s own analysis and forecasts of the world economy.
 A top-down approach is employed, with Oxford Economics’ suite of models used to ensure consistency between HSBC’s forecasts for economic growth and exchange rates in key countries and the more granular projections for bilateral trade flows presented here.

-Oxford Economics employs a global modelling framework, with headline bilateral trade forecasts constructed as a function of final demand in the destination market and the exporter’s competitiveness (as measured by relative unit labour costs).
-Exports, imports and trade balances are identified, with both historical estimates and forecasts for the periods 2015-20 and 2021-30.
+Oxford Economics employs a global modelling framework, with headline bilateral trade forecasts constructed as a function of demand in the destination market and the exporter’s competitiveness (as measured by unit labour costs adjusted for the exchange rate).
+Exports, imports and trade balances are identified, with both historical estimates and forecasts for the periods 2016-20 and 2021-30.

-These headline bilateral trade forecasts are also disaggregated by sector, using Oxford Economics’ Industry forecasts to inform future production trends.
-Sectors are classified according to the UN’s Standard International Trade Classifications (SITC) system at the two-digit level and grouped into 30 sector headings.
+- For trade in goods, sectors are classified according to the UN’s Standard International Trade Classifications (SITC) system at the two-digit level and grouped into 30 sector headings.

-Oxford Economics produces a global report for HSBC, as well as country specific reports on the following 21 countries: Hong Kong, China, Australia, Indonesia, Malaysia, India, Singapore, Vietnam, Bangladesh, Canada, USA, Mexico, Argentina, UK, France, Germany, Poland, Ireland, UAE, Saudi Arabia, and Egypt.
-The analysis also includes trade with Japan and Korea for a total sample of 25 key trading nations.
+Oxford Economics produces a global report for HSBC, as well as country specific reports on the following 23 countries: Argentina, Australia, Bangladesh, Canada, China, Egypt, France, Germany, Hong Kong, India, Indonesia, Ireland, Japan, Malaysia, Mexico, Poland, Saudi Arabia, Singapore, Turkey, UAE, UK, USA and Vietnam.
+The analysis also includes trade with Brazil and Korea for a total sample of 25 key trading nations.